Uilleann is an authentic sounding full set of Traditional Irish Uilleann Bagapipes that is played like the real

 The app emulates the chanter, three drones, and regulators of a full set of Uilleann pipes.
 It plays in all the traditional keys of D, C#, C, B, and Bb, and is fully tuneable as much as +/- 50 cents.

 The chanter fingerings are based on those used for the Uilleann pipes and will also be immediately familiar and intuitive for players of the tin whistle and Irish Flute.

-The app supports traditional finger vibrato, and note bending effects.
+The app supports both open and closed piping styles, traditional finger vibrato, and note bending effects.

 How to Play